 What makes a will legal?

-In order for your will to be legally valid you must meet the following conditions at the time of creation:
+For your will to be legally valid you must meet the following conditions at the time of creation:

 - Be aged 18 years or older